INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 ### Part 3 - Network Namespace
 In this part you will analyze Docker's Linux namespace handling.

 1. Start a simple Docker container which does nothing special.
-Since PID 1 of the container needs to be blocking, just run `ping 8.8.8.8` to keep the container alive (if PID 1 exits, the container is stopped):
+Since PID 1 of the container needs to be blocking, just run `ping 8.8.8.8` to keep the container alive (if PID 1 exits, a container is stopped):

 ```bash
 docker run --rm -d alpine ping 8.8.8.8